 Compensate for equity

 If the original loan had a down payment, the child assuming the loan may need to compensate the veteran for their equity in the home.
-If the veteran had already paid part of the home equity, the child will need to compensate the parent for the equity already built in the home.
+So, if the veteran had already paid part of the home equity, the child would need to compensate them for it.

 Joint VA Loans